-A month before her 2017 Animal Behavior course, Dr. Combes discovered Packback.
-She implemented the online discussion board as part of a participation grade and required students to ask one question and respond to two each week.
-Dr. Combes was excited to see if Packback could foster an intimate discussion and help non-major students make connections between the subject matter and their lives.
-Her hope was that by providing students with an open-form to discuss Animal Behavior, they would apply what they learned in class to discussions that were of interest to them.
+Dr. Combes discovered Packback and implemented the online discussion board as part of a participation grade.
+She required students to ask one question and respond to two each week.
+By providing students with an open-form to discuss Animal Behavior, Dr. Combes hoped students would apply what they learned in class to discussions that were of interest to them.
 And to Dr. Combes’ surprise, that’s exactly what students did.

 Dr. Combes’ community was filled with a range of questions.
-Combes noticed that students were processing the material and relating Animal Behavior concepts to other courses.
+She noticed students processing the material and relating Animal Behavior concepts to other courses.
 There were questions from psychology majors asking, “Can animals be depressed?”
 “Have animals ever taken their own lives intentionally?” and “Do animals experience mental illnesses like humans do?”
-Pre-agriculture and livestock management majors asked, “Do animals in slaughterhouse have a sense of eminent fate?”
+Pre-agriculture and livestock management majors asked, “Do animals in slaughterhouse have a sense of imminent fate?”
 A few students even had a discussion about paleontology and wondered, “How paleontologists could learn about [a] dinosaur’s behavior just by looking at a fossil?”

 “What I liked about [Packback] was that you could tell that students had certain interests.
 It was kind of cool that they could follow their own curiosity,” says Dr. Combes.

-Jennifer Tsverov, a junior from Dr. Combes’ class found that discussing concepts with her classmates sparked an interest in Animal Behavior and pushed her to better understand the material.
-As a neurobiology major, Tsverov wasn’t expecting to enjoy learning about animals, but found the discussion with her peers to be an exciting way to engage with the content.“[Dr. Combes’ Animal Behavior class] ended up being my favorite class,” says Tsverov.
+Jennifer Tsverov, a junior from Dr. Combes’ class found discussing concepts with her classmates to spark her interest in Animal Behavior.
+As a neurobiology major, Tsverov wasn’t expecting to enjoy learning about animals.
+However, she found the discussion with her peers to be an exciting way to engage with the content. “[Dr. Combes’ Animal Behavior class] ended up being my favorite class,” says Tsverov.
 “I definitely think [Packback] helped outside of what we were learning in class.
 I think [the material] stuck better than whatever I memorized in class because I went out of the way to learn everything about [the subject] to come up with a nice answer [for Packback].”

 “I asked questions because I was curious what someone on the other side would say,” says Amaton.
 “Asking these questions helped me apply what I was learning in class to the real world because I wasn’t just thinking about the material in class anymore.
 I was still thinking about the material [after class], processing it and [not] just forgetting it once I walk out of lecture.”